 Gull group at the University of Warsaw

-As of summer 2025, the Gull group will have openings at the Physics Department of the University of Warsaw as a part of the ERC Advanced grant Quantum Algorithms.
+The Computational Quantum Many-Body Theory group has several openings at the Physics Department of the University of Warsaw as a part of the ERC Advanced grant Quantum Algorithms.
 Openings are available for postdocs, PhD students, and master students on research topics in condensed matter theory and high-performance computing, including the development of field-theoretic methods for realistic correlated electron systems and their application to systems of interest.
 A wide range of topics is available.
 Previous work (see below) provides a general overview of the research areas.
 The Gull group will maintain an affiliation with the University of Michigan.

 Available positions